 What should I do if I think I have lactose intolerance?

 Do not try to diagnose yourself.
 If you think you might be lactose intolerant, it’s important for you to see your health care provider.
-The same discomfort caused by lactose intolerance can be caused by other conditions including Crohn’s disease, irritable bowel syndrome, and an infection of the small intestine.
-These conditions can be serious if they are not properly treated.
-Your health care provider is the only person who can confirm that you are lactose intolerant or if you have another medical condition.
-Once you have the right diagnosis, you can work with your health care provider or a nutritionist to manage your symptoms.
+The same discomfort caused by lactose intolerance could also be caused by other health conditions.
+Your health care provider is the only person who can confirm that you are lactose intolerant.
+Once your health care provider figures out what is causing your digestive discomfort, you can work with them or a dietitian to try to manage your symptoms.

 How can my health care provider tell if I’m lactose intolerant?